ExcelDataReader/ExcelDataReader/README.md

 | .csv      | -                | CSV         | (All) |

 ## Finding the binaries

-It is recommended to use NuGet.
-F.ex through the VS Package Manager Console `Install-Package <package>` or using the VS "Manage NuGet Packages..." extension.
+It is recommended to use NuGet through the VS Package Manager Console `Install-Package <package>` or using the VS "Manage NuGet Packages..." extension.

 As of ExcelDataReader version 3.0, the project was split into multiple packages: